 We’re made to be God’s image bearers.
 That means that we’re created for the purpose of “imaging” God.
 As John Piper puts it,

 [God] makes humans in his image to image something, namely, himself.
 So our existence is about showing God’s existence or, specifically, it’s about showing God’s glory.

 Who a person really is then, is one of God’s creatures created to bear God’s image.
 Since he’s our Creator, it’s God who determines this.
 We’re meant to be who God means us to be.
 Further, he made this very clear by sending Jesus who shows us that as God’s image bearers God meant us to be his children.

 And how are God’s children meant to live?
 1 John 2:5-6 spells this out plainly:

 This is how we know we are in [Christ]: Whoever claims to live in him must live as Jesus did.

-The reason that most people take offence at the idea that they must change their lives to conform to God’s expectations is because they do not know who God is.
+The reason that most people take offence at the idea that they must change their lives to conform to God’s expectations is that they don’t know who God is.
 As Paul points out in Romans 1:21-32, the root of all human sin and corruption stems from mankind’s failure to acknowledge God as God.
-And because of this, objections like the one we are dealing with carry weight because they fail to acknowledge God by asking the only question that really matters: “Shouldn’t God have the right to be glorified by his own Creation?”
+And because of this, objections like the one we’re dealing with carry weight because they fail to acknowledge God by asking the only question that really matters: “Shouldn’t God have the right to be glorified by his own Creation?”

-Since the answer is ‘yes’ the objection contained within the initial question (objection) above dissolves since our rights as creatures are necessarily subservient to God’s rights as Creator, as well they should be.
+Since the answer is “yes,” the objection contained in the initial question (challenge) above dissolves, since our rights as creatures are necessarily subservient to God’s rights as Creator—as they should be.